phmaddux/Gosu/notes.md

 Different variables
 variable & @variable are not the same.
 The first one is local to its function the second is an attribute

+Loops!
+Are a way to make code repeat until a condition is met.

+Array's are collections of variables, strings, integers, floats, objects, etc [monkey_man, 42, "words"]

+if else
+These are control flow statements.
+Eg they let you decide which bit of code is run based on criteria.

 ## Git
 Git is the file versioning system programmers use.
 EG it is how we save shit.
 To make a new git in the terminal navigate to the top folder of your project and type: